 Are there any side effects?

-The only side effects that can occur is due to anesthesia or post operative medications.
+The only side effects that can occur is due to anaesthesia or post-operative medications.
 You should talk to your surgeon and tell him about your allergies if you have any.

 Do I need to continuously follow up with my surgeon?